narayan-unp/narayan-unp.github.io/_pages/about.md

 {% include base_path %}

-I am a final year Undergraduate student at IIT Kanpur majoring in Electrical Engineering from [IIT Kanpur](https://www.iitk.ac.in/).
+I am a final year Undergraduate student at [IIT Kanpur](https://www.iitk.ac.in/) majoring in Electrical Engineering from .
 My interests lie in Theoretical Computer Science, with focus on Complexity Theory, Computational Algebra, Boolean Functions and Quantum Computing.